humbertoragazzini/splendid-the-pizza-cooking-book/README.md

 *	**What a guest would like to see the first time:**
     * Recipes about pizzas
     * A quick way to see all recipes
-    * A navbar with access to a profile (control panel) to an easy way to share recipies
+    * A navbar with access to a profile (control panel) to an easy way to share recipes
     * A contact details, social media (if is a possible customer lookingfor cocking tools)